 July 14, 1973: Tompall, Chuck, and Jim, the Glaser Brothers, made their final appearance as members of the Grand Ole Opry.
 The brothers, who often had creative differences, decided to go their separate ways, They would reunite several years later, but then broke up for good.
 But, at the personal invitation of Hank Snow, the brothers appeared on the Opry one final time, in January 1990 at a show honoring Hank for 40 years of Opry membership.
 The brothers were awesome that night and you can see the video of the performance on YouTube.
 That night was the final night that they would appear together.

 July 21, 1973: Just over a year after Barbara Mandrell joined the Opry cast, Jeanne Pruett became a member of the Grand Ole Opry.
 Like Barbara, Jeanne is now retired.
-This will be her 45th year as an Opry member.
+This will be her 46th year as an Opry member.
 Jeanne was the last singing member of the cast to join the show before it left the Ryman Auditorium (of course, Jerry Clower joined after Jeanne but he was known as a comedian).
 On the night of her induction, Dolly Parton handled the honors.
 Now retired, Jeanne has recently written an autobiography and has been known to visit the Opry now and then.

 July 7, 1975: Grand Ole Opry member George Morgan passed away in a Nashville hospital after suffering a heart attack.
 He was just 51.
 George joined the Opry in 1948 as the replacement for Eddy Arnold.
 He left the Opry in 1956 to star on a television show, but returned in 1959.
 George's daughter Lorrie followed in his footsteps as an Opry member.